AdarBahar/Obsidian-people-data/README.md

 # Obsidian People Metadata

 Augment names in your Obsidian pages with company, position and details.
-A personal tool for managing and looking up people metadata within your notes.
-Create company profiles, add person details, and get instant previews with company colors and logos.
+A powerful tool for managing and looking up people metadata within your notes.
+Create company profiles, add person details, get instant previews with company colors and logos, track mention counts, and enjoy optimized performance for large datasets.

 ![Person Tooltip Preview](./img/person-tooltip.png)